- Elevation: 2,675 m (8,776 ft)

 Mount Papandayan has several summit craters and is very much alive, volcanically speaking.
 The most catastophic eruption was in 1772, but there are fairly regular eruptions, the last major one being in 2002.
 Apparently the mountain was over 3,000m high before the 18th century eruption though how this is known is unclear.
 Exploring the active crater is easily done in less than an hour.
 Further on, there are several peaks of a seemingly similar height, the principal and outer two being named Papandayan and Puntang, with various minor tops between them, one of which is the very rarely visited highest point in the mountain massif called Gunung Malang on Bakosurtanal maps.

 The imposing 2,623m mountain to the south/south-east of the crater that actually forms the crater wall is called ‘Gunung Papandayan’ and is one of the highest peaks in the mountain range (many will tell you it is THE highest but they are wrong).
 It’s a tough 5 hour trek up there via various fascinating and varied landscapes and you definitely need a guide.
 The main crater path climbs round to the west, past the bubbling pools of mud (and previously a sign for ‘Balagadama crater’), and up towards the edge of the active crater scenery.
 From here, there are two routes to choose from.
-A left turn on a very pleasant new path (constructed in 2017) between the lovely Pohon Suagi bushes (Vaccinium Valium) with edible berries, following the edge of the crater leads you steeply up towards a small plateau of burnt trees (‘Hutan Mati’ 2,330m), avoiding and just beyond the moderately-popular camping area of Pondok Salada (2,320m).
-It’s the quickest way of getting to the highest areas of the mountain range known as Tegal Alun (2,520m) – just 2 hours for fit hikers.
+A left turn on a very pleasant new path (constructed in 2017) between the lovely Pohon Suagi bushes (Vaccinium Valium) with edible berries, following the edge of the crater leads you steeply up towards a small plateau of burnt trees (‘Hutan Mati’ 2,335m), avoiding and just beyond the moderately-popular camping area of Pondok Salada (2,321m).

 The very highest point of Papandayan (2,675m) is actually an unmarked spot known as Gunung Malang in moderately dense vegetation 140 metres above to the west of the vast open plains and presumably formed part of an ancient crater wall many centuries ago.
-It seems unlikely that more than a handful of people have visited this true peak in recent decades as it is overgrown, however we know for sure that a group from Bandung visited in June 2015 and we ourselves finally made it to the top in June 2017.
+It seems unlikely that more than a handful of people have visited this true peak in recent decades as it is overgrown and now part of the nature reserve.

-It takes about an hour from Tegal Alun to reach the highest peak (Malang) and you are advised to take a GPS with you and use the tracks available on this very website to be sure you make it to the true summit as there are several bumps of fairly similar height.
-In short, it is not the broad, flat top with numerous rocks on it which lies in front of you when you first enter Tegal Alun but rather one of the peaks further to the right.
-If you do manage to reach the top and don’t get lost in the spiky vegetation, you can be back down at the carpark from Malang peak via Hutan Mati in just over 2 hours!
+It takes about an hour from Tegal Alun to reach the highest peak (Malang) and you are advised to take a GPS with you and request official permission from the authorities in advance.
+It is not the broad, flat top with numerous rocks on it which lies in front of you when you first enter Tegal Alun but rather one of the peaks further to the right.
+If you do manage to reach the top and don’t get lost in the spiky vegetation, you can be back down at the carpark from Malang peak via Hutan Mati in just over 2 hours.

 The Papandayan summit (2,623m, second highest after the numerous bumps on the Gunung Malang ridge) is marked with a little flag but offers only limited views to the active craters below.
 Keep on hiking beyond the highest point for another 200 metres for the best views directly down the cliffs of the crater walls to the new crater (including a small lake).
 You are likely to see birds of prey in this area.

-It takes about 3-4 hours to descend the same way back through Papandayan’s wide array of splendid scenery, although there is a short cut back to the car park which simply continues beyond the highest point and follows the ridge back down.
-Apparently it takes about 2 hours to climb down from the peak to the car park if using this route.
+It takes about 3-4 hours to descend the same way back through Papandayan’s wide array of splendid scenery, although there is supposedly a short cut back to the car park which simply continues beyond the highest point and follows the ridge back down.
+Apparently it takes about 2 hours to climb down from the peak to the car park if using this route (should permission be granted).
 Of course, you could climb up this way to begin with but then you would miss all of the beauty of Pondok Salada and Tegal Alun.

 Bagging information by Daniel Quinn (updated June 2017)